When pregnant Rosie Carpe, her fatherless five-year-old son in tow, arrives in Guadeloupe looking...

 This JPS bestseller is now updated and expanded, with new words, names, terms, and expressions Or...

-Brenda Farnell is an associate professor of anthropology at the University of Illinois at Urbana-...
+Robbie Ethridge, an associate professor of anthropology at the University of Mississippi, is the ...

 Justine Mintsa is a Gabonese author and, before her retirement in 2016, was an English professor ...